enisbrulic/vimon-service/README.md

-# vimon-service Project

-consolidate gitlab pipeline job services.
+# simple project to retrieve all jobs by project ids from gitlab

 ## Running the application in dev mode